Borneo Marine Conservation FAQs

 No, you don’t need previous experience.
 Snorkelling with fins makes things easy, and volunteers are not expected to snorkel to depths more than 4m.
 Two week diving volunteers will be trained to PADI Open Water level, and 4 week volunteers are able to achieve PADI Advanced Open Water certification.
 For these qualifications (and for general safety) you must be able to swim 200m with mask, snorkel and fins.

 Yes, on arrival you will receive orientation from the project coordinator, giving local information and advise.
 Training will be given to ensure you achieve the project objectives, including PADI certifications.
 You will continually be learning from the professional staff.

-You will be picked up free of charge from the airport or hotel in Tawau.
+You will be picked up from the airport or hotel in Tawau.

 Globalteer is fully committed to ensuring that your volunteer placement is responsible.
 More information can be found on our Responsible Volunteering Page.